Why Your Mould Cleaning Keeps Failing

 Every retail mould cleaning product available in Australian supermarkets works the same way.
 They contain either bleach, ammonia, or a surfactant that lifts surface mould and removes the stain.

-None of them penetrate the substrate.
 None of them treat the root structure.

 Bleach is the most common active ingredient.
 It removes mould discolouration quickly, which makes it look effective.
 But the Victorian Better Health Channel recommends bleach only for hard, non-porous surfaces and warns that mould may return if the moisture source is not addressed.